VedantKejariwal/jade/HOWTO.md

 ### Python Program Errors
 - "ConnectionAbortedError: [WinError10053] An established connection was aborted by software in your host machine"
    - This error message can be safely ignored.
-This is suspected to be due to adblock software in the browser, but testing seems to suggest the functionality of the program is not impacted.
+This is suspected to be due to adblock software in the browser or internal software in the host device, but testing seems to suggest the functionality of the program is not impacted.
 - OSError: [WinError 10048] Only one usage of each socket address (protocol/network address/port) is normally permitted
    - One possible issue is that you already have a program (possibly Jade!) running on the specified port.
 Make sure to close out any existing programs running on the port before trying again, or alternatively, use another open port.
 Ports 3000, 8080, and 8000 are common, but most ports above 1024 are generally accessible to user programs.
    - Another known issue with Linux / WSL is that the python program handling the web server takes longer than ideal to exit.
 Fortunately, this python process seems to remove itself after a minute or two of waiting.
 Alternatively, if you're sure no other instances of Jade are running, you can run Jade on a different port without issue.